FortiManager

 }'

-Details of expected parameters for login request are described on FNDN.
-Function name in this case is /sys/logout and method exec.
-The only key in params object is url.
+Details of expected parameters for login requests are described on FNDN.
+The function name in this case is /sys/logout and method exec.
+The only key in the params object is url.
 The request must contain the right session key which is being terminated.

 {